janfilips/fraud-by-web3creative.com/README.md

 ## The Fraud

-Built by Surjith S M from Web3Creative (https://web3creative.com)
+The frau by Surjith S M from Web3Creative (https://web3creative.com)

 ## Installation